Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The DJ Fat Bike is ready to serve if you’re looking for the best electric fat bikes to tackle steep hills.
 But, could it be the best electric bike?
 It’s equipped with a motor that can peak at 1000W, which is some serious power that blends beautifully with the bike to help you blast to the top of steep and shallow inclines in no time.

 Fitted with a motor that peaks at 1000W and a battery that pumps out 60 miles on a single charge, the DJ Fat Bike is more than ready to tackle all kinds of hills, both steep and shallow.
+Of course, if you’re fine with getting 45 miles on one charge, read our RadWagon review.

 To complement the DJ Fat Bike’s immense power, the bike is built with a sporty, lightweight, yet strong stainless aluminum frame.
 It is further complemented with its front suspension fork, which does an admirable job of absorbing shock when you’re tackling gravel or sketchy terrain.
 For three more strong bikes made of either aluminum or steel, you’ll want to check out our reviews of the AddMotor Motan electric bike, ECOTRIC 20” new fat tire folding ebike, and the Cyclamatic Power Plus CX1 electric mountain bike.